 Meetings are held the third Thursday of each month at the New Hope Early Education Center in Mt.
-Vernon, from 5:15 p.m. to 7:30 p.m.
-Currently meetings are held via Zoom.
+Vernon, from 5:15 p.m. to 7:30 p.m., and there is a Zoom option for participation as well.

-Either direct childcare and dinner are provided for members, or a childcare stipend is provided if childcare is not available.
+Either direct child care and dinner are provided for members, or a child care stipend is provided if child care is not available.